 Ed Reed leaving Bethune-Cookman after contract falls through

 DAYTONA BEACH, Fla.
-(AP) - Pro Football Hall of Fame safety Ed Reed won't be the next football coach at Bethune-Cookman.
+(AP) - Pro Football Hall of Fame safety Ed Reed walked away from Bethune-Cookman in tears Saturday following a 15-minute goodbye in front of players, parents and even Coach Prime.

 The Ed Reed Foundation announced on social media Saturday that the university declined to ratify Reed's contract and "won't make good on the agreement we had in principle, which had provisions and resources best needed to support the student athletes."

-Now, Reed and the Wildcats are parting ways before they really even got started.
+Colorado coach Deion Sanders, better known as Coach Prime after leading a turnaround at Jackson State, called Reed during his goodbye and offered to get on the next flight "if you need me."

-"I was committed to coaching and cultivating a relationships with the University, Players, Community and the Fans," the statement said Saturday.
-"It's extremely disappointing this won't be happening."
+"I know you do not want to leave those kids," Sanders said.
+"Sometimes in life, you got to walk away."

-Reed's foundation affirmed its commitment to helping kids and "changing lives for the better, as we've done for 20 years."
+Reed and his foundation affirmed their commitment to helping kids and "changing lives for the better, as we've done for 20 years."

 Reed played at Miami and spent the past three years in an administrative role with the Hurricanes, first as chief of staff under former coach Manny Diaz for two years and this past year as a senior advisor under coach Mario Cristobal.

 Reed had been picked to replace Terry Sims at Bethune-Cookman.
-Sims was fired after going 38-39 in seven seasons at the historically Black university, and when the school made that move, Wildcats athletic director Reggie Theus - the longtime NBA player - said he would be looking to hire someone who can "ensure that we not only build a championship culture on the field, but also aspire to academic excellence and career achievement off the field."
+Sims was fired after going 38-39 in seven seasons at the historically Black university, and when the school made that move, Theus - a longtime NBA player - said he would be looking to hire someone who can "ensure that we not only build a championship culture on the field, but also aspire to academic excellence and career achievement off the field."

 Reed was a five-time All-Pro safety, a member of the NFL 2000s All-Decade Team, the 2004 Defensive Player of the Year and made nine Pro Bowls.
 He had 64 career interceptions, led the league in that stat three times and scored 13 non-offense touchdowns in his career with the Baltimore Ravens.